Ballpoint click pen in Teak from HMS Britannia, Dartmouth (1869-1905)

 The pen accepts small standard Parker® style refills allowing maximum choice of ink types.
 A quality Schmidt P900 M refill in black ink is fitted for you.

 The pen will be shipped in the recyclable card case as pictured.
-Along with a certificate of authenticity giving details of the wood.
+Along with a certificate of giving details of the wood.
+Each pen will vary slightly as no two pieces of wood are quite the same.

 All pens are handmade by me beginning with rough cut woods for the body.
 The body of the pen is turned on a lathe to the final shape as seen on each pen.
 The body is then sanded, sealed, waxed and polished to its final finish.
 Assembly is completed by using pre-made high quality pen components for long lasting performance.